Current Opportunities

 • Experience generating evidence-based and practical solutions to address complaints and persuading parties to adopt a course of action

-• Proficiency in oral and written communication in English and French are required.
+• Proficiency in oral and written communication in English is required; proficiency in oral and written communication in French is an asset

 Required skills and competencies